madphysicist/puzzle-solvers/doc/elimination.rst

 1. The top Dana wants to buy is size XL.

     a.
-She is ahead of (but not directly ahead) of someone who wants to buy a black top.
+She is ahead (but not directly ahead) of someone who wants to buy a black top.

 2. Jessica waits directly in front of a person who wants to buy a Poloshirt.